obniz/obniz/src/parts/Ble/linking/README.md

 ## wired(obniz)

-Registrate lining parent class to an obniz device.
+Registrate lining parent class to an obniz device to search and connect linking devices.

 ```javascript
 // Javascript Example